iamironz/lightweight-fragments/README.md

 # lightweight-fragments
 Lightweight android fragment implementation.
-Uses base activity stack lifecycle
+Uses base activity stack lifecycle.
+This is experimantal concept, please, use with caution!

 Using fragment manager:
 -----------------------